 - When you’re asked what level of care your child needs, it can help to talk about what would happen if your child doesn’t get various supports, services and aids, such as verbal prompts, visual cues and so on.

 These records will be a big help when it’s time to do income tax returns, lodge Medicare claims and make claims to case managers and government officers.
-Perhaps you could use a simple budget planner or spreadsheet – there are many online that you can use for your situation.
+Perhaps you could use a simple budget planner or spreadsheet – there are many online options.

 When it’s difficult